quangmnh/Fail-Attemps-Creating-An-Android-Studio-Project/README.md

 Then I got an older version of **Android NDK** (16b) and get the **mips64el-linux-android** toolchain to by pass the error. **It works**.

  **The thing is**, just **copy** the **mips64el-linux-android** to toolchains folder of ndk and ndk-budle to guaranteed build.

+ One problem solved so let's move on to test 04 and tracesback to the error...

+ # Test 04